Gold and nickel in the heart of Kambalda

 Location

-KNP, shown in its regional location in below, is approximately 47km2 in size comprising two parcels of 19 (Foster and Baker) and 20 (Silver Lake and Fisher) contiguous granted mining leases situated within the Kambalda Nickel District which extends for more than 70 km south from the township of Kambalda.
-This world-renowned nickel district has produced in excess of 1.6 million tonnes of nickel metal since its discovery in 1966 by WMC Resources Ltd (Kambalda and Widgiemooltha belts combined).
+KGNP, shown in its regional location in below, is approximately 47km2 in size comprising two parcels of 19 (Foster and Baker) and 20 (Silver Lake and Fisher) contiguous granted mining leases situated within the Kambalda Nickel / St Ives Gold District which extends for more than 70km south from the township of Kambalda.
+This world-renowned gold and nickel district has produced in excess of 1.6 million tonnes of nickel metal since its discovery in 1966 by WMC Resources Ltd (Kambalda and Widgiemooltha belts combined).
 In addition, over 15Moz of gold in total has been mined with WMC accounting for 5.9Moz and over 8.3Moz produced by Gold Fields Ltd since the purchase of the operation in December 2001 from WMC, making the Kambalda/St Ives district a globally significant gold camp in its own right.

 The area can be accessed via well-established mine road infrastructure and lake causeway from the Kambalda township.
 The BHP Ltd, Nickel West nickel concentrator plant on the north side of Lake Lefroy is only 20km away from Foster and Baker.